Skip to content ↓

 • Online safety

-The implementation of this ensures a broad and balanced coverage of the National curriculum requirements, and our ‘Skills showcase’ units provide pupils with the opportunity to learn and apply transferable skills.
-Where meaningful, units have been created to link to other subjects such as science, art, and music to enable the development of further transferable skills and genuine cross- curricular learning.
+The implementation of this ensures a broad and balanced coverage of the National curriculum requirements, and other cross-curricullar work provides pupils with the opportunity to learn and apply transferable skills in a meaningful way.

 Lessons incorporate a range of teaching strategies from independent tasks, paired and group work as well as unplugged and digital activities.
 This variety means that lessons are engaging and appeal to those with a variety of learning styles.